rawsashimi1604/sushi-gateway/docs/plugins/index.md

-# Plugins Overview in Sushi Gateway
+# Plugins in Sushi Gateway

-Plugins in Sushi Gateway are modular extensions that enhance the gateway's functionality.
+Plugins are modular extensions that enhance the gateway's functionality.
 They can be used for tasks such as authentication, rate limiting, transformations, and more.
 Each plugin operates within a middleware chain, allowing precise control over how requests and responses are processed.

 ## What are Plugins?